 If you are not registered within the given timeframe, your employer may be committing an offence if they employ you in this role.
 Not only may you lose pay while you are not able to work, you may be subject to further action by your employer.
 Your employer also has the right to refer you to our Fitness to Practise Department.
 If you are a social work student, you will not be able to continue on your course if you are not registered.

-When registration is compulsory for a group of social service workers, the Care Inspectorate inspectors will check during their inspections to make sure that employers are following the legislation which makes it an offence to employ someone in a post who isn’t registered to carry out that role.
-The Scottish Social Services Council and the Care Inspectorate have published guidance for inspectors who are considering if an offence may have been committed.
+When registration becomes a requirement for a group of workers, Care Inspectorate inspectors will check during their inspections to make sure that employers are following the legislation which makes it an offence to employ someone in a post who isn’t registered to carry out that role.
+Find out more in our Frequently Asked Questions about SSSC Registration.